Bhavana Sagar

 National Media Authority (NMA) | Content standards and broadcast compliance | Content classification, editorial standards, and broadcast codes |

-Operators must also comply with annual licence renewal obligations, submit any required operational reports to the free zone authority, and maintain data protection and signal security standards applicable to encrypted channel operations.
-Failure to renew on time may result in penalties or suspension of the licence.
+Operators must also comply with annual license renewal obligations, submit any required operational reports to the free zone authority, and maintain data protection and signal security standards applicable to encrypted channel operations.
+Failure to renew on time may result in penalties or suspension of the license.

 Why Dubai South Free Zone Is the Right Base for Broadcasters